Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 `drivers/builtin/include/mbedtls/build_info.h` is a special case that exists only as a transition for the sake of our source files contains `#include <mbedtls/build_info.h>` and that must be buildable against either TF-PSA-Crypto or Mbed TLS.
 It should be removed: https://github.com/Mbed-TLS/mbedtls/issues/9862 .

-The [p256-m headers](#privatization-of-p256-m-headers) fall in the same category.
+The p256-m headers fall in the same category.

-#### Headers that will become private eventually
+#### Headers that will become internal eventually

 The headers listed below should be private, but are currently used in Mbed TLS to an extent that makes it hard to remove before the 1.0/4.0 release.
-As a result, they need to remain visible to Mbed TLS, but should be clearly indicated as not part of the stable API.
+As a result, they need to remain exposed to Mbed TLS, but should be clearly indicated as not part of the stable API.

 ```
 ctr_drbg.h